- 3 Tablespoons extra virgin olive oil

-3 cups canned Italian tomatoes.
-Crushed by hand or passed through a food mill
+- 3 cups canned Italian tomatoes.
+Crushed by hand or passed through a food mill 3 bay leaves

-1. Bring 4 cups water to a simmer in a small saucepan, and keep hot.
-Heat the olive oil in a large Dutch oven over medium heat.
+- Heat the olive oil in a large saute pan, over medium heat.
 When the oil is hot, add the onion, carrot, and celery, and cook, stirring, until the onion is translucent, about 7 minutes.

-3. Pour in the wine, and cook, scraping the bottom of the pan, until the wine is evaporated, 3 to 4 minutes.
-Add in the tomato paste into a bare spot in the pan and cook a few minutes, then pour in the tomatoes, toss in the bay leaves, and season with the salt and some pepper.
+- Pour in the wine, and cook, scraping the bottom of the pan, until the wine is evaporated, 3 to 4 minutes.
+Add in the tomato paste into a bare spot in the pan and cook a few minutes, then pour in the tomatoes, and season with the salt and some pepper.
 Bring to a boil, then lower the heat so the sauce is at a lively simmer.
 Cook, stirring occasionally, until the sauce is dense but juicy and a rich dark red color.
-This will take about 2 to 3 hours-the longer you cook it, the better it will become.

-4. While the sauce is cooking, add hot water as necessary to keep the meats and vegetables covered.
+- While the sauce is cooking, add pasta water as necessary to keep the meats and vegetables covered.
 (Most likely, a noticeable layer of oil will float to the top toward the end of cooking.
 When you are done, the oil can be removed with a spoon or reincorporated in the sauce, which is what is traditionally done.)